Louis Kuritzky, MD

 Minimum System Requirements: Pentium III, 600 MHz or Equivalent Processor • 512 MB of RAM • Windows XP, Vista, or 7.
 Or, Mac OS X • 800x600 Monitor Resolution • 16-bit Color • 16 bit Sound Card with Speakers

-- Please turn off all pop-up blockers to assure access to the educational activity.
+Please turn off all pop-up blockers to ensure access to the educational activity.

-- Participants must view the presentation in its entirety, successfully complete the post-test, and submit an evaluation to receive continuing education credit.
-Credit will be awarded for a score of 80% or better and a statement of credit may be printed immediately after passing the post-test.
+Instructions for completing and submitting the post-test and evaluation are provided on the post-test screen.
+A credit statement/certificate will be awarded for a score of 80% or better and may be printed immediately after passing the post-test.

-The opinions expressed in this educational activity are those of the faculty and do not necessarily reflect the opinions or recommendations of their affiliated institutions, the publisher, AKH Inc., ASCP, Sucampo Pharmaceuticals, Inc. or Takeda Pharmaceuticals North America, Inc. Any medications, diagnostic procedures, or treatments discussed by the faculty should not be used by clinicians or other health care professionals without first evaluating their patients’ conditions, considering possible contraindications or risks, reviewing any applicable manufacturer’s product information, and comparing any therapeutic approach with the recommendations of other authorities.
+© 2011, Medical Communications Media, Inc. All rights reserved.
+None of the contents may be reproduced in any form without prior written permission from the publisher.
+The opinions expressed in this educational activity are those of the faculty and do not necessarily reflect the opinions or recommendations of their affiliated institutions, the publisher, ASCP, AKH Inc, Sucampo Pharmaceuticals, Inc., or Takeda Pharmaceuticals North America, Inc. Any medications, diagnostic procedures, or treatments discussed by the faculty should not be used by clinicians or other health care professionals without first evaluating their patients’ conditions, considering possible contraindications or risks, reviewing any applicable manufacturer’s product information, and comparing any therapeutic approach with the recommendations of other authorities.